 - 1. The applicant may elect to develop the site in successive stages in a manner indicated in the general plan.
 Each such stage shall be substantially complete within itself. - 2.
-The planning commission may require that development be done in stages if public facilities are not adequate to service the entire development initially.
-(Ord.
-868, 2018; Ord.
-717 §1(part), 2002) - 17.81.060 Procedure.
-An application for a planned development overlay shall be heard and approved under the public hearing procedures set forth in Chapter 17.162 of Title 17 of the Scappoose Municipal Code.
-A planned development, quasi-judicial zone change, and as necessary, a quasi-judicial comprehensive plan map amendment, may be processed concurrently.
-The fee charged for initiating a planned development overlay shall be equal to that charged for zone changes.
-(Ord.
-868, 2018; Ord.
-717 \$1 (part), 2002) - 17.81.070 Approval criteria.
-An application may be approved, approved with conditions, or denied based upon substantial conformance with the following criteria: - A. The proposed development complies with the comprehensive land use plan and is compatible with the surrounding area or its proposed future use; - B. That exceptions from the standards of the underlying district are warranted by the design and amenities such as usable common open space, cluster development, etc.; - C. That the proposal includes designs and construction standards in compliance with city code and that all completed infrastructure be approved by the city and ownership of all infrastructure and public utilities deeded to the city upon completion; - D. That the development can be designed so as to provide for adequate access to and efficient provision of services to adjoining parcels; - E. That streets are adequate to support anticipated traffic, and the development will not overload the streets outside the planned area (as supported, when necessary, by a formal traffic impact analysis); - F. That proposed utility and drainage facilities are adequate for the population densities and type of development proposed; - G. That the proposed development can be substantially completed within a reasonable period of time.
-(Ord.
-868, 2018; Ord.
-717 $\S1(part)$ , 2002) - 17.81.080 Tentative plan.
-A. Submission Requirements.
-The proponent shall submit an application with applicable fees to the planning commission for approval in principal.
-The tentative plan shall consist of twenty copies of all plans, maps and diagrams drawn in sufficient detail to indicate the nature of the plan elements and a written narrative description.
+The Planning Commission may require that development be done in stages if public facilities are not adequate to service the entire development initially.

+17.81.060 Procedure.
+An application for a Planned Development overlay shall be heard and approved under the public hearing procedures set forth in Chapter 17.162 of Title 17 of the Scappoose Municipal Code.
+A Planned Development, quasi-judicial zone change, and as necessary, a quasi-judicial Comprehensive Plan Map amendment, may be processed concurrently.
+The fee charged for initiating a Planned Development Overlay shall be equal to that charged for zone changes.

+- 17.81.070 Approval Criteria.
+An application may be approved, approved with conditions, or denied based upon substantial conformance with the following criteria: - A. The proposed development complies with the Comprehensive Land Use Plan and is compatible with the surrounding area or its proposed future use. - B. That exceptions from the standards of the underlying district are warranted by the design and amenities such as usable common open space, cluster development, etc. - C. That the proposal include designs and construction standards in compliance with city code and that all completed infrastructure be approved by the city and ownership of all infrastructure and public utilities deeded to the city upon completion. - D. That the development can be designed so as to provide for adequate access to and efficient provision of services to adjoining parcels. - E. That streets are adequate to support anticipated traffic, and the development will not overload the streets outside the planned area (as supported, when necessary, by a formal Traffic Impact Analysis). - F. That proposed utility and drainage facilities are adequate for the population densities and type of development proposed. - G. That the proposed development can be substantially completed within a reasonable period of time.

+17.81.080 Tentative Plan.